gwylim/zk-blind/README.md

 is used for this purpose, and any pairing that is supported by this library can be used.
 The GNU MP library is also necessary, since it is used by PBC.

+Also included is a haskell binding.
+Unfortunately, PBC uses GNU MP, which is also used by GHC to implement haskell Integer.
+There is some sort of interaction here, which results in strange behavior when using a C library via the FFI that itself uses GNU MP.
+As such, you will have to recompile GHC to not use GMP in order to use the binding.

 ## ID-based signature

 An ID-based signature consists of four procedures: